laminlabs/lamin-blog/docs/vitessce.md

 Unlike the aforementioned Zarr-based case, artifact-based configuration is not restricted to particular formats, for instance, enabling visualization of H5AD- and OME-TIFF-based artifacts (e.g., `img_artifact` for [ImageOmeTiffWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.ImageOmeTiffWrapper)).
 Examples of artifact-based configuration of Vitessce can be found at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce) as well as this [example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk).

-## Visualizing data stored using multiple formats
+## Visualizing data across formats

 Vitessce supports multiple scverse data formats, including `AnnData`, `MuData`, and `SpatialData`, as well as the bioimaging formats OME-TIFF and OME-Zarr.
 SpatialData is the most recent of these formats, and acts as a container object for multiple Spatial Elements: Tables, Points, Shapes, Labels, and Images.